SecZetta/integrations/bitsight/README.md

 ### BitSight API

+The script works as expected without the need to fully understand the API; however if extra details/data is required to be sync'd to SecZetta it is helpful to understand the BitSight API.
+The next few sections describe the API in detail.

 #### Authentication

 The BitSight API uses a token-based authentication.
 Use an Authentication Type of `Basic` if you are setting up something like Postman to begin testing the API out.

-Make sure to put the BitSight API Token in as the username and leave the password field blank
+Make sure to put the BitSight API Token in as the username and leave the **password field blank**

 ![BitSight Postman Image](https://raw.githubusercontent.com/SecZetta/integrations/main/bitsight/img/bitsight-postman-get-risk-data.png)